-Revel Casino Hotel Resort (Revel) was a $2.5 billion casino facility featuring two nightclubs, thirteen restaurants and live entertainment venues, located in Atlantic City, NJ.
+Revel AC, Inc. (Revel) was a $2.5 billion casino facility featuring two nightclubs, thirteen restaurants and live entertainment venues, located in Atlantic City, NJ.
 In 2018, Revel was sold and underwent a rebranding, changing its operating name to Ocean Resort Casino.

 Evaluated financial and operational performance and liquidity needs as company continued to generate negative EBITDA after exiting its first Chapter 11 bankruptcy.